jeffthomasiii/Just-a-Thought-Blog/_posts/2025-10-31-quiet-confidence-self-reliance.md

 layout: post
 title: "The Quiet Confidence of Self-Reliance"
 subtitle: "Skill #5 – Cooking, Cleaning, Budgeting, and Repair"
-description: "Self-reliance doesn’t mean isolation—it means being prepared to serve.
+description: "Self-reliance doesn’t mean isolation, it means being prepared to serve.
 True confidence is found in competence that makes life lighter for others."
 date: 2025-10-31
 author: Jeff Thomas III
 categories: